camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

   ...
 }
 ```
-#### By Create Time
+#### By create time

-External Tasks can also be fetched using their `createTime`, in LIFO or FIFO order.
-This behaviour allows clients to optimize their processing and avoid starvation in scenarios where the age of tasks and consumption are not aligned.
+External tasks can also be fetched using their `createTime` in LIFO or FIFO order.
+This behavior allows clients to optimize their processing and avoid starvation in scenarios where the age of tasks and consumption are not aligned.

 Method `ExternalTaskService#fetchAndLock()` can be combined with the following methods to configure the ordering:

-**`asc()`** - Tasks will be sorted using Ascending order.
+**`asc()`** - Tasks will be sorted using ascending order.
 The first task (at zero index) will have the earliest time and the last will have the oldest.

-**`desc()`** - Tasks will be sorted using Descending order.
+**`desc()`** - Tasks will be sorted using descending order.
 The first task (at zero index) will have the oldest time and the last will have the earliest.

-See the following example on fetching tasks by `createTime` Descending :
+See the following example on fetching tasks by `createTime` descending :

 ```java
 List<LockedExternalTask> tasks = externalTaskService.fetchAndLock()